PaskLab/adastry-ui/docs/docs/services/transactions-history.md

 # Transactions History

-The transactions history view aim to display transactions in a casual, easy to understand fashion.
+The transactions history view aims to display transactions in a casual, easy to understand fashion.

 :::info